 Eating MREs for long periods of time can lead to digestive issues like constipation.
 In a report published by the Journal of Nutritional Biochemistry, a group of sixty people ate varying amounts of MREs for 21 days.
 One group ate 2-3 MREs a day, while the other group maintained their normal diets.
 The group that ate 2-3 MREs a day recorded fewer bowel movements than the group that maintained their normal diet.

 MREs likely cause constipation because they lack “good” bacteria.
 Raw fruits and vegetables contain valuable gut bacteria that help release toxins from the body.
-When fruits and vegetables are cooked, most of the good bacteria is killed off.
+When fruits and vegetables are cooked, most of the good bacteria are killed off.
 Because all the fruits and vegetables in MREs are cooked, they don’t contain the needed gut bacteria for regular bowel movements.
 Thus, digestive issues like constipation occur with long-term consumption.

 In 2016, the Independent Journal Review asked reporter Juan Leon to eat nothing but MREs for 21 days.
 They wanted to find out what long-term consumption of MREs did to the digestive system.